Who are the Governors?

 I joined the Governing board in 2021.
 Whilst being a Town Councillor I had heard about the wonderful contribution the Nursery School and Family Hub makes to our community and I wanted to see if I could be of any assistance.

 I am a member of the board’s Finance committee and have taken the lead on health and safety checks around the school.
 During my time on the board, there has been a lot of financial pressure on the school due to increasing energy bills and pressure to reduce global warming emissions, and so I have taken a particular interest in the school building management, heating systems and electricity usage and costs.
 As a result, by adding solar panels and changing some of the heating to heat pump technology, we have made significant running cost savings.
 This means that more of the school’s funds can be used for the educational and well-being benefit of the children rather than buying electricity and gas.
+Working with the other governors, headteacher and staff is a particularly collaborative, supportive and rewarding experience and I would encourage others with an interest in the school and the community to explore how they could become involved too.

 Louisa Fidler - Co-opted Governor

-Sarah Gardener - Co-opted Governor
+Sarah Gardner - Co-opted Governor

-Lucy Maynard - Parent Governor
+Lucy Maynard - Co-Opted Governor

 Lynn Seabridge - Co-Opted Governor

+Originally from Yorkshire we moved to Hungerford almost three years ago to be nearer to our family and our young grandchildren.
 For most of my teaching career I taught in Reception and Key Stage One in a larger than average infant and nursery school within a diverse community in Huddersfield.
 I was involved in the village community where I lived in a variety of ways.
 I also taught in an international Kindergarten in Hong Kong for one year teaching one nursery class and a reception class.
+We are really enjoying living in Hungerford.
+I recently became a governor to offer my experience and support to the school in maintaining its high standards as it moves forward with the different challenges of nursery school life.
+I have become involved in the community in a variety of ways and I lead a Baby Song class for the community at St Lawrence’s Church.
+I enjoy spending time with our family and when we can we enjoy travelling.

 Chloe Summerville - Headteacher